vanillasoap/kicad-mcp/README.md

 - Invoked by user choice (typically from a menu)
 - Example: The `debug_pcb_issues` prompt helps users troubleshoot PCB problems

+For more information on resources vs tools vs prompts, read the [MCP docs](https://modelcontextprotocol.io/docs/concepts/architecture).

 ## Feature Highlights

 The KiCad MCP Server provides several key features, each with detailed documentation: